Apple lifted the veil on its HomePod 2 wireless speaker last week, but we’re not expecting a second-generation HomePod mini to follow any time soon.

 Make a house a (smart) home

 Apple’s integration of smart home functionality in its new and existing HomePod range speaks to the company’s broader push to embrace smart home technologies in the coming years.
-Clearly intent on righting the wrongs of its confusing Home app, the tech giant is also reportedly working on an iPad-like smart display and possibly another new HomePod with a screen
+Clearly intent on righting the wrongs of its confusing Home app, the tech giant is also reportedly working on an iPad-like smart display and possibly another new HomePod with a screen.

 It’s possible, then, that some of the best smart home devices could soon bear the Apple logo, rather than just Google and Amazon's.

-For more HomePod-related content, check out our comprehensive Apple HomePod 2 vs HomePod mini feature and our breakdown of first HomePod 2 listening impressions
+For more HomePod-related content, check out our comprehensive Apple HomePod 2 vs HomePod mini feature and our breakdown of first HomePod 2 listening impressions.

-Axel is a London-based Senior Staff Writer at TechRadar, reporting on everything from the latest Apple developments to newest movies as part of the site's daily news output.
+Axel is TechRadar's UK-based Phones Editor, reporting on everything from the latest Apple developments to newest AI breakthroughs as part of the site's Mobile Computing vertical.
 Having previously written for publications including Esquire and FourFourTwo, Axel is well-versed in the applications of technology beyond the desktop, and his coverage extends from general reporting and analysis to in-depth interviews and opinion.
+Axel studied for a degree in English Literature at the University of Warwick before joining TechRadar in 2020, where he then earned an NCTJ qualification as part of the company’s inaugural digital training scheme.